Anniston–Oxford metropolitan area: Air

 The Anniston Metropolitan Airport is a general aviation facility, south of the city proper, in Oxford.
 Its single asphalt runway is 7,000 feet long and 150 feet wide.
 Birmingham International Airport in Birmingham is 57 miles west serving commercial flight, as well as Hartsfield-Jackson Atlanta International Airport (IATA: ATL, ICAO: KATL), the world's busiest airport as measured by passenger traffic and by aircraft traffic, provides air service between Atlanta many national and international destinations.

 Train

 Amtrak's Crescent train connects Anniston with the cities of New York, Philadelphia, Baltimore, Washington, Charlotte, Atlanta, Birmingham and New Orleans.
 The Amtrak station is situated at the Southern Railway Depot (which was built in 1926), located at 126 West 4th Street.
 The city purchased the station in 2001 for $430,000 from federal grants for the restoration, in hopes of turning the building into a multi modal transportation hub for the city.
 It will serve by Amtrak (train), Greyhound (bus), and local taxi and bus services if goes as planned.

+Transit

+Areawide Community Transportation System provides local bus service in Anniston and Oxford with four routes running on an hourly schedule from the Multimodal Station.